Search

 Recycled raw materials - a look back and a look ahead

-The success story of recycled raw materials began back in the late 1990s when there was a rapid increase in commodity prices.
-This development meant that using recycled raw materials as a substitute became an ever more attractive option.
 Here in Germany, people realised just how important it was to become less dependent on the countries exporting the raw materials.
 There is only one real solution for countries with so few raw materials of their own such as Germany: namely to process the raw materials already circulating on the market so that they can be reused again and again.
 The only way to achieve this is to systematically recover recyclables from industrial and household waste – i.e. not to see waste as a material to be disposed of but as a source of raw materials.
-And, in the best case scenario, this should be the case for all categories of refuse, from old packaging all the way through to waste electrical and electronic equipment.
+And, ideally, this should be the case for all categories of refuse, from old packaging all the way through to waste electrical and electronic equipment.

 Germany and Europe with a new strategy for raw materials